stripImg

 The Painted House and Beverly Pepper Park

 Not just antiquity.
 Todi looks to the contemporary, and an example is the fascinating painted House.
 Not far from Piazza del Popolo, it is unique in the world: a nineteenth-century three-floors house whose internal walls have been completely frescoed.
 The creator of this marvel is the Irish artist Bryan O'Doherty, who together with his wife Barbara Novak, university professor and art critic, bought the building in 1975 to spend their holidays.
-It was only in 1977 that the artist began to paint it, transforming it into an extraordinary overall and evolving work of art.
+It was only in 1977 that the artist began to paint it, transforming it into an extraordinary overall and evolving work of art

-Art lovers cannot miss the opportunity to visit the Beverly Pepper Park, the first monothematic park of contemporary sculpture in Umbria, as well as the first artist's park in the world.
+Art lovers cannot miss the opportunity to visit the Beverly Pepper Parkthe first monothematic park of contemporary sculpture in Umbria, as well as the first artist's park in the world.
 Beverly Pepper donated 16 works from her private collection, which are permanently exhibited here immersed in a naturalistic-urban path that winds through the medieval walls of the city, which connects the Temple of Santa Maria della Consolazione to the historic center.

 A journey through history, art and taste

-In short, you have understood it.
 With its views, its medieval streets and the surprises that emerge from every corner, Todi is a small jewel and its authentic beauty is perceptible.
 It will be this, together with the fact that it is less touristy than other Umbrian cities, that everyone will fall in love with it when they visit it.
 Or maybe it will also be due to the millenary gastronomic tradition, with simple, rough and seasonal tastes, with products of the highest quality: from wine to oil, from precious truffles to typical products, such as the torta al testo or the pasticcio di Jacopone, a roll of puff pastry filled with pork and veal, vegetables and ricotta.

 If you want to discover Todi and other gastronomic treasures of Umbria, the advice is not to miss the opportunity to taste the prestigious Montefalco Sagrantino, for example in the Tenuta di Còlpetrone, near Montefalco.
 It is one of the most important producers of the Montefalco DOCG area, as well as an ideal stop to explore the Umbrian territory, obviously after a guided tasting of local wines.
+The journey to discover one of Italy's most enchanting regions continues, then, through the tasting of its fine wines, which embody quality, passion, and ancient traditions.